 The spring is your first opportunity to check your foundation for any problem areas.
 We recommend checking near downspouts and areas that tend to be waterlogged.

-As below, so above.
 Shingles, slate and other roofing materials are not indestructible.
-While you’re topside checking out the smokestack and gutters- give the roof a good look over.
+While you’re already on the roof checking out the smokestack and gutters, give the roof a good look over.
 Look for out-of-place shingles, sagging spots or raised shingles.
 Water will get in any way it can.
 Your vigilance will keep your roof at the apex of its abilities.

 Additionally, check for moss or other organic material.
 Moss holds water like a pro and the last thing you want is water perched on your roof waiting to find a way in.

-We have tons of leafy beautiful deciduous trees in our yard.
+We have tons of leafy beautiful deciduous trees in our yards.
 Every spring, without fail, we find clumps of leaves we missed before the snow fell.
-When the snow is gone go clean them up, debris that is left on turf for too long will suffocate and deprive grass of valuable sunlight.
-This is also a perfect opportunity to rake and fertilize your lawn and give it the best fighting chance of yard of the month (instead of those Smith’s who have won it for the last 5 years).
+When the snow is gone, go clean them up.
+Debris that is left on turf for too long will suffocate and deprive grass of valuable sunlight.
+This is also a perfect opportunity to rake and fertilize your lawn and give it the best fighting chance for yard of the month.

 Many pests and critters breed in spring.
 You can help keep them in check by cleaning the places they would typically habituate.
-Basements, window sills, under cabinets, behind appliances and ceiling corners are a good place to start.
+That includes basements, window sills, under cabinets, behind appliances and ceiling corners, just to start.
 Prevent unchecked population growth by getting rid of the dust and debris that would typically provide shelter.
 Keeping your counters and trash bins clean will offer less food to the critters.
-If you’re more concerned with poisonous spiders or the bugs are taking over, call for reinforcements! (pest exterminators)
+If you’re more concerned with poisonous spiders or the bugs are taking over, call the pest exterminators!

 This winter, we found tons of drafts and cold places throughout our house.
 This is not good.
 Remember, air is small and goes wherever it wants.
 Including your bathroom windows and under your front doors.
 You get the idea, and just think of all the dollars you are literally letting slip through the cracks.
 My dad always used to yell “Close the door!
 We’re not heating the neighborhood!”
 Turns out that if you don’t repair the seals and weather strips, you are- in fact, heating the neighborhood.